shvnrg/crocReceive/README.md

+NO LONGER  WORKING LIKE INTENDED
+DISCORD REMOVED SUPPORT FOR CUSTOM URL HANDLES

 # crocReceive
 Minmal GUI for croc file transfer.
 Easy File Sharing for Discord.
 Please remember.
 This is just a simple AutoIt Script to make life easier.
 It probably has a lot of bugs at the moment.